SubbulakshmiRS/Compiler/Readme.md

 ## FILES

+**input.txt** : contains the code to be scanned, parsed and the AST tree is constructed and its traversal printed

+**AST.cpp** : AST construction with all definitions of classes

+**AST.h** : AST construction header file with all class declarations

 **test.l** : Flex file for my language (contains Micro syntax)

 **test.y** : Bison file for my language (contains Macro syntax)